ksenijalevina/Exploratory-Data-Analysis-of-Fishing-Catch-Data-in-R/README.md

 ---
 ## Key Insights
 * The CPUE distribution is asymmetric, right-skewed.
-* Logarithmization helps better interpretate plots
+* Logarithmization helps better interpret the  plots
-* The most fishing trips occur during morning and less afternoon
+* The highest number of fishing trips is observed in the morning, with fewer trips recorded in the afternoon.
 * The highest CPUE appears at night.
 * Most fishing trips result in average catches, while very large catches are quite rare.